Ο Population: 11.5 million

 Eyes of the world approached Sebastián (Sebas) Alfie of Minimal Films to make a video about its program, Eyes of Bolivia, in the El Alto municipality.
 Whilst looking for crew to do this, Sebas met Gabor, a retired photographer who had lost his sight ten years ago.
 Sebas asked him to work as his collaborator and film together in Bolivia.

-Office in Bolivia
+Contact office in Bolivia

 C/ J.J.
 Pérez, pasaje Urdininea, n.º 22, 2º